Slovakia–Taiwan relations: Trade

 Taiwan and Slovakia held trade talks in 2021.
-In 2023, bilateral trade between Slovakia and Taiwan totaled approximately $913 million.
+In 2023, bilateral trade totaled approximately $913 million.
 Slovakia exported around $290 million in goods to Taiwan.
 Taiwan exported roughly $623 million in goods to Slovakia.
 Over the last decades the volume of bilateral trade has increased.

 Cars have constantly been the dominant product of Slovakia's exports to Taiwan.
 Slovakia's car exports to Taiwan reached $227M in 2023.
 Taiwan mainly exported broadcasting equipment ($116M), integrated circuits ($95.6M), and computers ($76.4M) to Slovakia.

 Mutual aid

 During the early part of the COVID-19 pandemic, Taiwan donated masks to Slovakia.
 Later in the pandemic, Slovakia reciprocated with 150,000 doses of AstraZeneca COVID vaccines.

 After the Russian invasion of Ukraine in February 2022, Taiwan collaborated extensively with Slovakia to support humanitarian efforts amidst the Ukrainian refugee crisis.
 Taiwan dispatched hundreds of tonnes of medical and humanitarian aid destined for Ukrainian refugees in Slovakia.
 Slovak Representative Bruno Hromy described Taiwan as a “true friend” in alleviating the refugee burden.